The World Society of Arrhythmias reports there are 225,567 Americans with internal cardiac pacemakers.

 If so, then you are not in a great position to apply for certain traditional term or whole life insurance plans.

 Don’t despair!
-We can talk everything through with you and provide some great life insurance solutions.
+I can talk everything through with you and life insurance available to you.

-First, we cannot stress enough how important it is to always be factual and forthcoming.
+First, I cannot stress enough how important it is to always be factual and forthcoming.
 Leaving out details will not keep the insurance carrier from getting to the truth.

-Second, you will initially provide basic details such as your age, current height and weight, marital status, job, and hobbies.
+Second, you’ll need to provide basic details such as your age, current height and weight, marital status, job, and hobbies.

-Next, you will respond to the following application questions specific to your pacemaker:
+Next, you will answer the following questions specific to your pacemaker:

 - Why did you receive a pacemaker?